Birding in Punta Gorda/Englewood Beach

 Top Birdwatching Locations

-While you’ll see tons of birds no matter where you go in Punta Gorda/Englewood Beach—including, if you’re lucky, the Florida Scrub-Jay, the Bachman’s Sparrow, and the endangered Red-cockaded Woodpecker—here are a few birding hotspots and some of the species you can expect to find:
+Here are a few birding hotspots and some of the species you can expect to find:

 1. Charlotte Flatwoods Environmental Park

-Charlotte Flatwoods Environmental Park is home to a wide variety of species, including wading birds, Great Horned Owls, and Bald Eagles.
-You'll also see sparrows, warblers, American Kestrels, Yellow-bellied Sapsuckers, and maybe even a Red-cockaded Woodpecker!
+Sandhill Cranes, a protected species in Florida, gather in this park alongside many other wading birds.
+It's also home to a wide variety of species, including Great Horned Owls and Bald Eagles.
+You'll also see sparrows, warblers, American Kestrels, Yellow-bellied Sapsuckers and maybe even a Red-cockaded Woodpecker.

 2. Babcock/Webb Wildlife Management Area

-Explore the Fred C. Babcock/Cecil M. Webb Wildlife Management Area for a chance to see Brown-headed Nuthatches, American and Least Bitterns, King Rails, Sandhill Cranes, Sedge Wrens, and many others including Peregrine Falcons, Bald Eagles, Wood Storks, wild turkeys, and Burrowing Owls.
+Explore this area for a chance to see Brown-headed Nuthatches, American and Least Bitterns, King Rails, Sandhill Cranes, Wood Storks, wild turkeys and Sedge Wrens.
+This area s also home to birds of prey, including Peregrine Falcons, Bald Eagles and Burrowing Owls.

 3. Alligator Creek Preserve